termosa/use-request/README.md

 }
 ```

-### Ensure that it always contains relative data with dependencies list and immediate call
+### Ensure that it always contains relative data with a dependencies list and immediate call

 ```tsx
 const Example = ({ categoryId }) => {